Oleg Blokhin: Playing career

-Coaching career
+Managerial career

 After retiring as a player, Blokhin coached Greek clubs Olympiacos (Under him they won the Greek Cup and the Greek Super Cup in 1992), PAOK, AEK Athens, and Ionikos.

 He began serving as the head coach of the Ukraine national team in September 2003.
 Under his leadership, Ukraine qualified for a major tournament for the first time as an independent nation, reaching the 2006 FIFA World Cup in Germany.
 Ukraine reached the quarter-finals of the tournament, losing to eventual champions Italy.
 Following the side's failure to reach UEFA Euro 2008, Blokhin stepped down as coach on 6 December 2007.

 On 14 December 2007, he was named head coach of FC Moscow.
 The club finished 9th (from 16) and after the season ended Blokhin was fired from the club.
 At the end of the season, Blokhin announced that if he knew how things would go in FC Moscow, he would have never signed there.
 This was because the club released many important players without Blokhin's permission yet still had many high expectations.
 Others said that the reason Blokhin failed in FC Moscow was that he and the press didn't have a friendly relationship, and because of that the press was constantly attacking Blokhin and that damaged his status among the players.

 On 21 April 2011, Blokhin was again appointed head coach of the Ukraine national team.
 He led the team in UEFA Euro 2012 on home soil, beating Sweden but exiting at the group stage after defeats to France and England.

 On 25 September 2012, Dynamo Kyiv signed Blokhin to lead the club for the next four years.
 His final matches in charge of Ukraine were World Cup qualifiers against Moldova and Montenegro in October 2012.
 Blokhin was dismissed as Dynamo's manager by the club's President Ihor Surkis on 17 April 2014 because of the "unsatisfactory results of the team".
 The day before, in a press conference after Dynamo had lost a match against Shakhtar Donetsk, Blokhin had already stated that he had decided to resign.
 Under his leadership Dynamo never qualified (a rare occasion for the club) for the UEFA Champions League and performed poorly in the UEFA Europa League.
 In his first year his team finished third in the Ukrainian Premier League and in his second year (when he was fired) Dynamo was seven points behind Ukrainian Premier League leaders Dnipro Dnipropetrovsk and Shakhtar Donetsk.